Impact and Reach of SC CARES Nonprofit Relief Grants Program

 - Many worthy organizations were funded across the state.

-686 organizations received much needed support, with every county receiving some level of support.
+686 organizations (43% of the 1,590 that applied) received much needed support, with every county receiving some level of support.
 These organizations were large, small, fully staff, run by volunteers, and are each vital to their community in some way.
 The Legislature was wise to recognize that nonprofits needed this kind of support.

 - But, there remains a great unfulfilled need in the industry.